 Admissions and Application Process

-Three positions are available on a competitive basis in Mayo Clinic's Clinician Investigator Training Program each year.
-Applicants need to have exceptional academic qualifications and be willing to devote the time and effort required to become competent clinicians as well as researchers.
+Applicants need to have exceptional academic qualifications and be willing to devote the time and effort required to become competent clinicians and researchers.

 Additional interviews with faculty and potential mentors, subspecialty program directors, and current clinician investigator trainees will be scheduled during the residency, clinician investigator training program, and fellowship interview process.

-Medical students (M.D. students and M.D.-Ph.D. students) and international medical graduates who apply through the National Resident Matching Program process for a research track in internal medicine and match into the clinician investigator track are considered for three types of training in this integrated program.
+Medical students (M.D. students and M.D.-Ph.D. students) and international medical graduates who apply through the National Resident Matching Program (NRMP) process for a research track in internal medicine and match into the clinician investigator track are considered for three types of training in this integrated program (residency, CITP, and subspecialty).
+The residency training in internal medicine will be completed over three years.

-For this track, three positions are available annually.
+Three positions are available for this track annually.

 PGY-2 Internal Medicine track